lestrrat-go/jwx/README.md

 * Lots of code, especially JWE was initially taken from go-jose library (https://github.com/square/go-jose)
 * Lots of individual contributors have helped this project over the years.
 Thank each and everyone of you very much.

+# Quid pro quo

+If you use this software to build products in a for-profit organization, we ask you to _consider_ contributing back to FOSS in the following manner:

+* For every 100 employees (direct hires) of your organization, please consider contributing minimum of $1 every year to either this project, **or** another FOSS projects that this project uses.
+For example, for 100 employees, we ask you contribute $100 yearly; for 10,000 employees, we ask you contribute $10,000 yearly.
+* If possible, please make this information public.
+You do not need to disclose the amount you are contributing, but please make the information that you are contributing to particular FOSS projects public.
+For this project, please consider writing your name on the [Wiki](https://github.com/lestrrat-go/jwx/wiki/Users)

+This is _NOT_ a licensing term: you are still free to use this software according to the license it comes with.
+This clause is only a plea for people to acknowledge the work from FOSS developers whose work you rely on each and everyday.